 Launching an investigation

-Entities may commence investigations to determine whether notification is required under the mandatory data breach notification laws introduced into the Privacy Act 1988 (Cth) by the passing of the Privacy Amendment (Notifiable Data Breaches) Act 2017 (Cth), which took effect on 22 February 2018, in the event the entity suspects but is not certain that a serious and eligible data breach has occurred.
-Entities are required under the data breach notification scheme to undertake 'reasonable and expeditious assessment' to determine whether there are 'reasonable grounds' to consider that an eligible data breach has occurred.
+Entities may commence investigations to determine whether notification is required under the mandatory data breach notification laws introduced into the Privacy Act 1988 (Cth) effective 22 February 2018, in the event the entity suspects but is not certain that a serious and eligible data breach has occurred.
+Entities are required under the data breach notification scheme to undertake ‘reasonable and expeditious assessment’ to determine whether there are ‘reasonable grounds’ to consider that an eligible data breach has occurred.
 This assessment must be made within 30 days of the entity becoming aware of the relevant circumstances.
 Entities may also avoid the new notification requirements if they take remedial action before any serious harm is caused by any eligible data breaches.

-In the near future, entities may also commence investigations in relation to proposed Commonwealth and state modern slavery laws, which will require large commercial organisations to report on the steps they have taken to ensure that their goods and services are not a product of supply chains in which modern slavery is taking place.
-The New South Wales legislation passed Parliament on 21 June 2018 and is expected to come into force later in 2018.
+Entities may also commence investigations in relation to Commonwealth and state modern slavery laws, which require large commercial organisations to report on the steps they have taken to ensure that their goods and services are not a product of supply chains in which modern slavery is taking place.
+The Commonwealth modern slavery legislation commenced on 1 January 2019.

 In some circumstances, urgent action is necessary.
-This includes where there is an actual or anticipated destruction of documents (discussed below), or where relevant personnel are about to depart from the organisation.
+This includes where there is an actual or anticipated destruction of documents (discussed below), a need to promptly inform third parties what has occurred, or where relevant personnel are about to depart from the organisation.
 Immediate action is also required where any unreasonable delay in launching the investigation could be seen as acquiescence or tacit approval of the impugned conduct by the company.

 While those considerations may dictate the timing of immediate steps in an investigation, other factors, such as the need to efficiently carry on business and the availability of resources, will also influence an investigation’s progress.
 Insufficient information and resources can result in a haphazard investigation process and a less than credible – or even unreliable – investigation report.